Colorado PLT Advisory Council Members

 Danielle Ardrey

-Danielle Ardrey joins the Colorado Forest Service as the new Conservation and Youth Education Specialist.
+Danielle Ardrey has served as the Conservation and Youth Education Specialist for the Colorado State Forest Service since 2019.
 She graduated from Cornell with a bachelor’s degree in Animal Science and a Master of Arts in Teaching for Biology and Agricultural Education.
 In between completing her degrees, she had the opportunity to work with outdoor education facilities in Maryland, California, and Colorado.
 Danielle spent the next five years teaching middle school science at public schools in Arizona and Colorado and then went on to become a Program Coordinator with CSU Extension.
 There, she worked with 4-H afterschool, school enrichment, and camp outreach.
 She also coordinated the statewide Colorado Building Farmers Program.
 Her passion lies in connecting people with resources in their community and empowering youth to make informed decisions about how they impact the world around them.
 She strongly believes in the vision of PLT and is excited to work with you all!

 PLT Advisory Council